 4) SAVE YOUR MONEY

 Being frugal and saving your money is so important.
 I would limit my spending any way I could and sell anything I didn’t use or didn’t serve me.
 I lived with my parents to save up, so if you have that opportunity, take it.
 The money you save can, and should, be invested in trips, camera gear, or any other business-related expense.
 I would take road trips to neighboring provinces or states instead of big international trips.
 I’d always travel on a budget—which included backcountry camping, car camping, making food at camp (and not eating out), splitting costs with four or more people, and trying to get things comped with brand deals.

 Skip that party and prioritize your side hustle!
 I chose my social outings wisely and spent almost every weekend or day off either in the mountains, on a road trip, or working on the administration side of things.
 Even if I had two or three days off, I would ‘send it’ to Washington, Oregon, Alberta, and even Idaho (17-hour drive away from my house).
 Making the most out of the time you have is so crucial.
 Be prepared to spend hours working when your friends are partying—and remember that this will pay off in the long run.

 6) BE PREPARED TO START SMALL

-You may seem like progress is taking forever… but remember to trust the process!
+It may seem like progress is taking forever… but remember to trust the process!
 Your first few jobs may not pay as much as you want them to.
 As you grow your following and improve your skills, your rates will increase.
-Usually you can charge $100USD per 10,000 followers on Instagram.
 Don’t expect success overnight and keep at it.